What Is The California Motorcyclist Safety Program?

 • You can help other motorists see you by wearing brightly colored/reflective protective gear and using high beams even during daylight hours.

 As per California Vehicle Code Section 21658.1, lane splitting is defined as driving a motorcycle, as defined in Section 400, that has two wheels in contact with the ground, between rows of stopped or moving vehicles in the same lane, including on both divided and undivided streets, roads, or highways.
+Motorcycle injury attorneys consider this regulation, and other related ones, when handling such cases.

-What Other Motorists Need to Know About Lane Splitting
+What Other Motorists Need To Know About Lane Splitting

 • Motorists in the far-left lane should move to the left of their lane to give motorcyclists plenty of room to pass.

-Read more in our Motorcyclist’s Guide to Safe Lane-Splitting
+Read more in our Motorcyclist’s Guide to Safe Lane-Splitting.

 Safety Tips All Motorists Should Practice